Classy sharkyG Design.

 Greg i have a problem.

-You wouldn’t believe how often I gotta hear that phrase.
-“The color of my red logo is not the same on most of the product photos on my screen!”.
-I dont even need to see them, i have already a pretty good idea about what happened.
-My bet is on the so called “Photographer”.
+You wouldn’t believe how often I hear that.
+“The color of my red logo looks different in the product photos on my screen!”
+I don’t even need to see the photos—I already know what probably went wrong.
+My bet?
+The so-called “Photographer.”

-- “Sir/Ma´am, what colour space do you use for your photos?”
+- What color space do you use for your photos?

-It´s a good sign when you see your photographer messing around with Colour Cards.
+It´s a good sign when you see your photographer messing around with Color Cards.

 Web